 145. Slavery and Human Trafficking

-Lecture, three hours; reading period, one hour.
-Enforced requisite: one course from 3, 4, Anthropology 9, Gender Studies 10, or Sociology 1.
+Lecture, three hours; discussion, two hours (when scheduled); reading period, one hour.
+Offered either as 4-unit course without discussion sessions or 5-unit course with discussion sessions.
+Requisite: one course from 3, 4, Anthropology 3, Gender Studies 10, or Sociology 1.
 Limited to juniors/seniors.
 Exploration of how, why, and to what ends human trafficking has been conceptualized as global problem that warrants international response.
 Examination of recent activist, governmental, scholarly, and media responses, and reflection on what is and is not accomplished by them.
 Questions of human trafficking are implicitly geographical, requiring consideration of ways freedom is spatially defined and how movement across borders is encouraged and regulated.
 How questions of labor, migration, sexuality, rights, ethics, embodiment, representation, and governance pertain to human trafficking.
 What people mean when they speak of human trafficking as slavery.
 Meanings of slavery and freedom in world today using examples from U.S. and Europe, with focus on Philippines as case study for exploring both contemporary examples and historical forms of enslavement.
 P/NP or letter grading.